VinPassed

 Where Florida Leaves Buyers Exposed

-Florida\u2019s title law is strong, but its transaction protections are thin, and a few gaps cost Florida buyers real money.
+Florida’s title law is strong, but its transaction protections are thin, and a few gaps cost Florida buyers real money.
 These are the honest weak spots, what the better-protected states do instead, and the fixes that would close them.

 No cap on dealer financing markup

 When a dealer arranges your loan, the lender gives the dealer a wholesale rate and the dealer can sell you a higher one, keeping the difference, with no Florida law requiring them to show you the wholesale number.
-National research has found that most dealer-arranged loans carry a marked-up rate, costing the average buyer real money over the life of the loan.
-The fix other reforms point to is a flat-fee dealer-compensation model and a requirement that the lender\u2019s rate pass through, plus a rule that financing be fully approved before you take delivery.
+The size of the problem is documented by the National Bureau of Economic Research (NBER) and the Consumer Financial Protection Bureau (CFPB).
+A 2020 NBER/CFPB study by Grunewald, Lanning, Low, and Salz (NBER Working Paper 28136) found that 78.5% of dealer-arranged auto loans carry marked-up interest rates, with an average markup of 113 basis points (1.13 percentage points); only 0.8% are marked down.
+On a typical $30,000 five-year loan, a 1-point markup costs the buyer roughly $840 in extra interest.
+The fix other reforms point to is a flat-fee dealer-compensation model and a requirement that the lender’s rate pass through, plus a rule that financing be fully approved before you take delivery.
 The full federal detail and the research behind it live on our resources page.
-Until any of that changes, the buyer\u2019s only real defense is to arrive with outside financing already approved.
+Until any of that changes, the buyer’s only real defense is to arrive with outside financing already approved.

 No doc-fee cap